 The campus discourages cost sharing of other (non - payroll) expenses primarily due to the difficulty in documenting these types of costs.
 If cost sharing of other expenses is anticipated on a sponsored agreement, the principal investigator must provide an account reference and means of documenting the costs to OPAS.
 Annually and upon completion of the sponsored agreement the principal investigator must provide a report of cost shared expenditures to the Assistant Controller or designee for the Grant Accounting Section.

 Third Party Cost-Sharing

-In kind contributions from non - university sources is only allowed in unusual circumstances.
-If allowed, documentation of the commitment from the non - university source must be provided with the submission of the proposal to OGCA.
-Should the project be awarded, the third party would be required to enter into a formal agreement with the University indicating its commitment to provide the University reports a nd supporting documentation on their contribution for auditing purposes.
+In kind contributions from non - university sources are only allowed in unusual circumstances.
+If from a source not under subcontract to UMass Amherst, this cost-sharing must be approved by the VCRE.
+Submit requests to email@example.com along with department and school/college recommendations two weeks in advance of the internal deadline (15 business days in advance of the sponsor deadline).
+Approval must be uploaded in the Kuali proposal record under Attachments/Internal.
+Should the project be awarded, the third party would be required to enter into a formal agreement with the University indicating its commitment to provide the University with reports and supporting documentation on their contribution for auditing purposes.

 - Very specific details regarding why their match is needed

 - A copy of the detailed budget with the third party match and a version without that match